adithya-s-k/omniparse/README.md

 - `--documents`: Load in all the models that help you parse and ingest documents (Surya OCR series of models and Florence-2).
 - `--media`: Load in Whisper model to transcribe audio and video files.
 - `--web`: Set up selenium crawler.

-## Setup and Installation

-(Include instructions for setting up the environment and installing dependencies here)

 ## Running the Server